Grants for Immigration Nonprofits

 Sociological Initiatives Foundation Grant

 The Sociological Initiatives Foundation supports social change by linking research to social action.
-It funds research projects that investigate laws, policies, institutions, regulations, and normative practices that may limit equality in the South.
-It gives priority to projects that seek to address racism, xenophobia, classism, gender bias, exploitation, or the violation of human rights and freedoms.
+It funds research projects that investigate laws, policies, institutions, regulations, and normative practices that may limit equality in the U.S. It gives priority to projects that seek to address racism, xenophobia, classism, gender bias, exploitation, or the violation of human rights and freedoms.
 It also supports research that furthers language learning and behavior and its intersection with social and policy questions.

 The Foundation supports research that focuses on improving services and systems and increasing positive social and physical conditions through: